Anastasia (song)

-"Anastasia" is the theme song of the 1956 20th Century Fox moving picture Anastasia.
-It is written by Paul Francis Webster and Alfred Newman.
+"Anastasia" is the theme song of the 1956 moving picture Anastasia.
+It was written by Paul Francis Webster and Alfred Newman.

 Pat Boone recorded his version on November 10, 1956.
-Soon it was released as a single (Dot 45-15521, with "Don't Forbid Me" on the flip side.)
+Soon it was released as a single (Dot 45-15521, with "Don't Forbid Me" on the flip side).
 Billboard wrote in its December 1 review: "Many versions of the theme of the Ingrid Bergman starrer are reported, but it will take something very unusual to surpass Boone's suave styling of this lovely, dreamy tune.
-His long line of hits is not likely to be broken, particularly since the flip also is strong" and two weeks later added: "Boone has a two-sided powerhouse here that has been clicking from the word "Go."
-Upon delivery, every major market has reported immediate take-off.
-"Don't Forbid Me" is the preferred side. but only by a little.
-"Anastasia" is leading rival versions of the tune by a considerable margin."
+His long line of hits is not likely to be broken, particularly since the flip also is strong" and two weeks later added: "Boone has a two-sided powerhouse here that has been clicking from the word "Go".
+"Anastasia" is leading rival versions of the tune by a considerable margin".
 The song reached number 37 in the United States.